 What type of scarring should I expect?

 Any good hair transplant surgeon’s primary aim is to create a natural-looking head of hair without any obvious signs of surgical intervention.
 But due to the nature of the procedure, light scarring often occurs.
 If you choose a reputable, experienced surgeon, this scarring is likely to be unnoticeable once your hair has grown.
 This is one reason why it’s so important to find the best UK hair transplant surgeon possible.
+See what a hair transplant looks like up close.

 Nonetheless, it’s important to understand the type of scarring you might experience after your procedure.
 You may have scarring in two separate sites: in the donor area (usually the back of the head) and the recipient area (where the grafts are inserted).
 Depending on the method of surgery you choose, the type of the scarring will differ.